PavanTeja2005/getfromwiki/README.md

 python wiki.py
 ```

-#### Cloning this repository is optional.Using the wiki.py file alone can do the work,there is no need of any manual python package installation too.
+#### Cloning this repository is optional. wiki.py can install the necessary packages by itself if you have a working python and pip in your machine.